f5devcentral/f5-agility-labs-waf/docs/class3/module2/lab1/lab1.rst

 Apply Security Policy
 ~~~~~~~~~~~~~~~~~~~~~

 ..
-IMPORTANT:: To clearly demonstrate just the protocol compliance protection, on the ``webgoat.f5.demo_https_vs`` virtual server; PLEASE PERFORM THE FOLLOWING TWO STEPS:
+IMPORTANT:: To clearly demonstrate just the protocol compliance , on the ``webgoat.f5.demo_https_vs`` virtual server; PLEASE PERFORM THE FOLLOWING TWO STEPS:

 #.
 Navigate to the **webgoat.f5.demo_https_vs** virtual, then its **Security** tab.
 #. **Remove** the previously created Bot Defense **(webgoat_bot)** profile and bot logging profile **(bot-defense)**.